-What brought her and her husband of 10 years, Jason Shurte, to our town?
-They fell in love with the area on weekend getaways from Brooklyn and bought a place between Franklin and Walton 4 years ago.
+What brought her to our town?
+She fell in love with the area on weekend getaways from Brooklyn and bought a place between Franklin and Walton 4 years ago.
 Kortney is delighted to put down roots and engage in a reliable routine after the exhilarating, but also hugely tiring, demands of travel and meeting film deadlines.
 Her friend Sarah Cuno recently purchased the building, and a lease to Kortney made sense to both.
-Jason, with professional bartending background, helped launch the bar at Wayside Cider, and is enthusiastic about his wife’s new venture.

 I overhear her talking to a customer about the new orange wines or “skin contact wines,” which have more of “the mouth feel of a red;” she explains whole cluster fermentation to another.
 There are clearly benefits to shopping here beyond acquiring a good bottle of wine or spirits to savor.
 Kortney intends to keep her stated hours, even during light activity.
 (Cheer her up with a visit in February!)~